czabaj/protoc-gen-grpc-gateway-es/README.md

 })
 ```

+Note that the gRPC-gateway always returns a JSON, so `respone.json()` is safe here.
+In other APIs you might obtain non-JSON response and calling `response.json()` blindly would be a mistake.

 You will likely create a wrapper function around the `RPC` class since the logic will be probably the same for all RPCs.
-We don't provide this wrapper since it is app specific, but it might look something like this.
+We don't provide this wrapper since we consider it app-specific, but it might look something like this.

 ```TypeScript
 import { SomeService_SomeMethod } from "./gen/es/example/package/prefix/some_service_pb.ts";